passagemath/passagemath/pkgs/sage-project-cookiecutter/README.rst

 It can also be invoked as follows::

-   $ pipx run cruft create https://github.com/mkoeppe/sage --checkout sagemath-environment-cookiecutter \
+   $ pipx run cruft create https://github.com/passagemath/passagemath \
        --directory="pkgs/sage-project-cookiecutter/sage_project_cookiecutter/user-project-template"

-TODO: Update URL, remove --checkout ... before merging.

 See https://cruft.github.io/cruft/ for available options.